-Humans of New York founder chides Humans of Bombay for copyright case against rival account
+Humans of New York founder chides Humans of Bombay for filing copyright case against rival account

 In January 2019, months before the Lok Sabha elections, Humans of Bombay published a five-part interview of Prime Minister Narendra Modi in which he spoke about his childhood, his family and his ascent to power, among other things.
 The posts went viral but many social media users criticised Humans of Bombay for spreading propaganda for the ruling Bharatiya Janata Party.

-In its suit filed in the Delhi High Court, Humans of Bombay sought to restrain People of India from appropriating what it claimed was its “unique format of storytelling”, The Indian Express reported.
+In its suit filed in the Delhi High Court that received news coverage on Saturday, Humans of Bombay sought to restrain People of India from appropriating what it claimed was its “unique format of storytelling”, The Indian Express reported.

 The suit claimed that People of India has completely replicated the stories and the business model of Humans of Bombay.